Trade setup for Wednesday: Top 15 things you should know before Opening Bell

-Investors who are long on Nifty can consider booking partial profits while for the rest of the position a strict stop loss below 10,426 could be placed, suggest experts.
+The Nifty index formed two bearish candles in a row which suggest that the momentum could be waning and the index might consolidate at current levels in the near term.

-A Hanging Man is a bearish reversal candlestick pattern which is usually formed at the end of an uptrend or at the top.
-In a perfect 'Hanging Man' pattern either there will be a small upper shadow or no upper shadow at all, a small body and long lower shadow.
+The Nifty remained volatile throughout the trading day on Tuesday but bulls managed to push in the end to close in the green.
+The index made a ‘Hammer’ like pattern on the daily charts which suggests

-The market witnesses a significant selloff in the beginning just like we saw in Tuesday’s trading session but still manages to recoup some of the losses and closes near the opening level.
+A Hammer, which is a bullish reversal pattern, is formed after a decline while Hanging Man is a bearish reversal pattern.
+In this pattern, market witnesses a significant selloff towards opening but manages to recoup some of the losses and closes near the opening level.

-The Nifty50 which opened at 10,512.30 slipped to an intraday low of 10,477.95 which made a long lower shadow, but then bulls took control and pushed the index to a record high of 10,545.45 which made a small upper shadow.
+The Nifty index formed two bearish candles in a row which suggest that the momentum could be waning and the index might consolidate at current levels in the near term, suggest experts.
+Investors are advised to stay cautious and lighten their long bets if index slips below 10400.

-“Albeit Nifty50 registered a new lifetime high it witnessed a ‘Hanging Man’ kind of formation after moving in a narrow range of around 60 points.
-However, as momentum is quite strong and favouring bulls it looks prudent to ride the rally with a stop below 10426 levels on closing basis,” Mazhar Mohammad, Chief Strategist – Technical Research & Trading Advisory, Chartviewindia.in told Moneycontrol.
+“Essentially this kind of price behaviour after Monday’s breakdown on short-term charts is suggesting that market is still in a consolidation mode with negative bias and unless Nifty50 breaks above 10550 levels,” said Mohammad.

-“Traders are advised to take a cautious stance as we head towards critical resistance points of 10600 – 10,650 levels and they should consider part profit booking in next trading session as we head higher towards 10,600 levels and remain focused on extremely stock specific opportunities,” he said.
+He advises traders to stay cautious and avoid short-term long side bets if Nifty50 trades below 10400 levels.

-India VIX moved up by 3.99 percent at 12.05.
-Volatility moved higher after declining in the last six trading sessions.
-Overall lower volatility is supporting the Bullish bias of the market.
+India VIX moved up by 2.51 percent at 13.68.
+VIX has to hold below 13-12.50 zones to support the overall Bullish bias of the market.

 We have collated the top ten data points to help you spot profitable trade: